 Many still remember the formidable team of The Blackjacks during the 1970s consisting of Blackjack Mulligan and Blackjack Lanza.
 Bobby “The Brain” Heenan was their manager from their inception, but during their last run in 1975 for the WWWF, “Captain” Lou Albano was at their side.

 In Blackjack Mulligan’s last run in Championship Wrestling from Florida, he faced the wicked Kevin Sullivan and his Army of Darkness.
 NWA Florida was always known to have intense and often controversial angles, and this time it was no different.

-In a graphic incident on TV, Mulligan got blasted over the head by Sullivan with a coke bottle, which split his forehead all the way across.
+In a graphic incident on TV, Sullivan blasted Mulligan over the head with a coke bottle, which split his forehead across.

 Now almost fed up with the wrestling business, in 1986-87, he made one more visit to Vince McMahon’s WWF, where he became the masked “Big Machine” with fellow “Machines” Bill Eadie and André the Giant.

 In an interview on Mid-Atlantic Gateway, Blackjack Mulligan explained that he suddenly had an epiphany and decided to walk away from wrestling for good.

 “After twenty-some years in the business, I got in the ring one day and said, ‘What am I doing here?
 I’m making so much money in the real estate business.
 It’s really time to exit.
 Let’s exit stage left on top…semi on top!'”